jlab-hep/localdb-docs/docs/tool/accessor/s.md

 !!!
 Note
     Make sure the [log file](../../config/scan-log.md) exists in the specified directory.<br>
     If the file does not exist or unreadable as a JSON file, dbAccessor returns error.<br>
-    If you get an error, follow [FAQ for dbAccessor](../../faq/accessor.md#not-found-xxx) to resolve it.
+    If you get an error, follow [how to deal with error in dbAccessor](../../error/accessor.md#not-found-xxx) to resolve it.

 !!!
 Warning
     If the file is unreadable or unsuitable to upload, dbAccessor returns error.<br>
-    If you get an error, follow [FAQ for dbAccessor](../../faq/accessor.md#could-not-parse-xxx) to resolve it.<br>
+    If you get an error, follow [how to deal with error in dbAccessor](../../error/accessor.md#could-not-parse-xxx) to resolve it.<br>

 #### Upload QC Scan Data